lgatto/SC-ICS-Proposal/slides/2017_01_31_Rconsortium.md

 Senior Research Associate, University of Cambridge, UK
 ```

+For details and these slides, visit https://lgatto.github.io/SC-ICS-Proposal/

 ## The [**Software**](http://software-carpentry.org/) and [**Data Carpentry**](http://www.datacarpentry.org/)

 > Their **mission** is to *teach researchers in science, engineering,
-> medicine, and related disciplines the computing skills they need to
+> medicine [and humanities], and related disciplines the computing
-> get more done in less time and with less pain.*
+> skills they need to get more done in less time and with less pain.*

 The quality and success of the Software and Data Carpentry bootcamps
 is assured by high-quality, pedagogically sound, collaboratively